KevinG1000/Javascript-Web-App/README.md

 ### Features

+- **Dynamic Background:** The animated gradient background, shown above, adds a lively and engaging element to the interface.
 - **Simple Navigation:** Browse through dog images with straightforward 'Previous' and 'Next' button controls.
 - **Responsive Design:** The gallery is designed to look great on both desktop and mobile devices.
 - **Interactive Controls:** Easily navigate through the gallery using the 'Previous' and 'Next' buttons to see more dog photos.